-The Full does come with a few extra features that the Sustainiac doesn’t.
-In fact it has 3 different modes you can select: natural, harmonic and mix.
+The Full does come with a few extra features that are like the Sustainiac Pro.
+It has 3 different modes that you can select: natural, harmonic and mix.

 The natural mode is what you would expect from a sustainer – the notes continue to ring out until the sustainer is switched off or you mute the string.
 Harmonic makes the note you play go up until it reaches the 5th harmonic.
 And lastly the mix mode mixes the other 2 modes creating a harmonised type of feedback.

 The Lite version doesn’t have the 3 different modes.
 You can just turn it on/off and adjust the intensity of the sustain.

 Fernandes are a Japanese company and finding stores or places online that stock their guitars can be tricky (it’s easier to pick up a used one).
 Their sustainer kits are much simpler to find and can be bought from multiple retailers online.